Introduction

 If the crop has only just started bolting, harvest usable leaves straight away.

 Do not wait and hope it improves.
 Once flowering starts, eating quality usually keeps dropping.
-With salad crops, it is often better to take what you can on the day rather than leave the plant standing for another week.
+With salad crops, it is usually better to take what you can on the day rather than leave the plant standing for another week.

 Leave a Few Plants for Pollinators